Standard Number: IT.1.1.3S

 - Personally owned computing devices are increasingly being used to access University Technology Resources and University Data.
 A security breach when using a personal device could result in loss or compromise of University Data, damage and/or unauthorized access to University Technology Resources, and/or financial harm to the University.

-Resources are responsible for the following:
+Technology Resources are responsible for the following:

 - Abiding by the requirements identified within this document;